 Scaling Up Community-Based Distribution of Injectable Contraceptives in Tigray, Ethiopia

-From September 2011 to June 2014, the Bixby Center, in collaboration with Mekelle University, Women’s Association of Tigray, and the Tigray Regional Health Bureau, tested a model for scaling up community-based access to injectable contraceptives.
-By incorporating private sector strategies such as willingness-to-pay, social marketing, and a drug revolving fund, the project aimed to create a sustainable contraceptive service delivery model that used CBRHAs as rural social marketing agents to distribute injectable contraceptives.
-Combining social marketing with CBD offered an opportunity to tap into CBRHAs’ existing community networks, recover some program costs and compensate CBRHAs with the profits from the contraceptive sales.
+The Bixby Center, in collaboration with Mekelle University, Women’s Association of Tigray, and the Tigray Regional Health Bureau, tested a model for scaling up community-based distribution (CBD) of injectable contraceptives following a 2009 pilot study.
+By incorporating private sector strategies such as willingness-to-pay, social marketing, and a drug revolving fund, the project aimed to create a sustainable contraceptive service delivery model that used community health workers (CHWs) as rural social marketing agents to distribute injectable contraceptives.
+Combining social marketing with CBD offered an opportunity to tap into CHWs’ existing community networks, recover some program costs, and compensate CHWs with the profits from the contraceptive sales.

 For more information on this study, please download our program brief.